December 2, 2019

 Permit application deadlines

-Customers submitting applications for a permit using the Oregon Structural Specialty Code 2014 prior to the January 1, 2020 deadline must, at a minimum, complete the application intake process, including the completeness review and payment of intake fees, before close of business December 31, 2019 in order to be vested under 2014 Oregon Structural Specialty Code.
-To allow enough time for complete review of your application before December 31, 2019, the City recommends that you submit your application prior to December 16, 2019 to be vested.
+Customers submitting applications for a permit using the Oregon Structural Specialty Code 2014 prior to the January 1, 2020 deadline must, at a minimum, complete the application intake process, including the completeness review and payment of intake fees, before close of business December 31, 2019 in order to be subject to the 2014 Oregon Structural Specialty Code.
+To allow enough time for complete review of your application before December 31, 2019, the City recommends that you submit your application prior to December 16, 2019 to be subject to the 2014 OSSC.

 Minimum submittal requirements